-- 980 Incorrect nickname or password. - 981 The service is temporarily unavailable. - $982\;$ Your warning level is currently too high to sign on. - 983 You have been connecting and disconnecting too frequently.
+- 980 Incorrect nickname or password. - 981 The service is temporarily unavailable. - 982 Your warning level is currently too high to sign on. - 983 You have been connecting and disconnecting too frequently.
 Wait 10 minutes and try again.
-If you continue to try, you will need to wait even longer. - 989 An unknown signon error has occurred debugging.
-In particular, note that if error code 983 appears, trying to fix your program and running it again will only make things worse.
-Instead, you should either take a break or switch to using a different IM account.
+If you continue to try, you will need to wait even longer. - 989 An unknown signon error has occurred

 Your program will only need to react to ERROR packets received in response to a signon packet.
-Your program does not need to react to other ERROR packets, but you should probably display all error packets received to help with
+Your program does not need to take any specific action to react to other ERROR packets, but you should probably display all error packets received to help with debugging.
+In particular, note that if error code 983 appears, trying to fix your code and running it again will only make things worse.
+Instead, you should either take a break or switch to using a different IM account.